-A comprehensive overview of the workflow adopted in this paper is presented in Fig. 1.
+A comprehensive overview of the workflow adopted in this paper is presented in Figure 1.

 Figure 1: A summary of the workflow of our paper.
 First, we design an efficient multi-modal deep learning architecture to encode subjects in low dimensional embeddings.
-Our model is unsupervised, which means that it is trained to decode the original inputs.
-The learnt embeddings summarize information from multiple modalities.
-Then, the model upsamples the embeddings to generate a separate decoding for each input modality, using information from both modalities.
-Second, we cluster the subject embeddings using affinity propagation to stratify the subject population by identifying separate subtypes/subgroups.
-Third, we aim to demonstrate the external validity to our framework by mapping each of the identified clusters with external phenotypic traits/factors (which have been generated from a number of raw phenotypic scores and interpreted by an expert neuroscientist, LP) which did not concur to forming the embeddings.
-Loadings scores of the PCA transformation (for the first three Principal Components extracted) are shown in an exemplary manner in the table above in the figure.
-This is done by simply averaging the factor loadings within each cluster for each factor.
-This results in clustering the population using only brain imaging data.
-Clusters are then mapped to each of the factors.
+Our model is unsupervised, which means that it is trained to reconstruct the original inputs.
+The learnt embeddings (beddings embeddings (uct the rucsummarize information from multiple modalities.
+Then, the model upsamples the embeddings to generate a separate reconstruction for each input modality, using information from both modalities.
+Second, we cluster the subject embeddings using affinity propagation to stratify the subject population by identifying identify separate subtypes/subgroups.
+Third, we aim to demonstrate the external validity to our framework by mapping each of the identified clusters with external phenotypic traits/factors (which have been generated from a number of raw phenotypic scores and interpreted by an expert neruposcientist, LP) which did not concur to forming the embeddings.
+This is done by simply averaging the factor loadings withing each cluster for each factor.
+This results in cluster luster n cluster each factor.
+This results in cluster ter our framework bythat have been formed using brain imaging data exclusively.